duncantl/Rllvm/INSTALL.md

  2. Alternatively, set the environment LLVM_CONFIG to the fully-qualified name of the llvm-config executable  (including llvm-config at the end so that **$LLVM_CONFIG** refers to the executable, not the directory).

+This allows you to specify the location across multiple calls (3) but not in your path, or to specify it for one installation (1), or "permanently" via (2).

 # FFI
 Your version of LLVM may use the foreign function interface (FFI) library, but is not explicitly linked  to it.